 What Are Common Methods Nurses May Use for Resolving Conflicts?

 Without guidance from a nurse administrator, nurses may try to resolve conflicts themselves.
 Thus, it is important for nurse administrators to address and resolve conflicts effectively while also educating their staff in constructive conflict resolution practices.
-Here are five common methods.
+Here are five common methods for managing conflict:

-Accommodation – An individual or group is willing to concede to the other party without resistance so everyone can move beyond the conflict and continue to work together.
+- Accommodating involves an individual or group conceding to the other party without resistance so everyone can move beyond the conflict and continue to work together.
 This serves to maintain positive relationships, but a real resolution is often not achieved if the conflict is not addressed in an equitable manner.

-Avoidance – The problem is not solved because one or both of the participants in the conflict are uncooperative, denies that there is trouble, or does not want to engage in a resolution.
-This method is not a recommended strategy for conflict management because ignoring the problem means no solution can be found.
+- Avoiding is common when a participant in the conflict chooses to ignore the problem, denies that there is trouble or does not want to engage in finding a resolution.
+This method is rarely constructive because ignoring the problem means no solution can be found.
 Unresolved conflict can increase stress for everyone in the workplace and communication suffers further.

 - Collaborating can be the ideal form of constructive conflict resolution.
 Both parties involved in the conflict are committed to discussing the problem, evaluating solutions and pinpointing the best conclusion for resolution.
 This supports trust, teamwork and alignment with shared goals.

-Compromise – A win/lose resolution that is carried out through negotiation, trade-offs and exchanges.
+- Compromising in conflict resolution is carried out through negotiation, trade-offs and exchanges.
 Compromise can be necessary and constructive when managed effectively.
-Yet, it can also be an ineffective method that can lead to power struggles, hostility, frustration and a lack of commitment to accomplishing goals.
+Yet, it can also be an ineffective method if managed poorly, leading to power struggles, hostility, frustration and a lack of commitment to accomplishing goals.

 What Are 5 Tips for Managing Conflicts in a Healthcare Setting?